Learning Opportunities and Resources

 psychology@marshall.edu

-The Marshall University Psychology Clinic has been established by the Department of Psychology to serve as a training facility for advanced graduate students enrolled in the clinical psychology program at the university and to provide high quality, low cost, confidential psychological services to individuals on the campus and from the local community.
 The student clinicians are doctoral students in the Marshall University Clinical Psy.D. program.
 Student clinicians provide services under the supervision of qualified clinical faculty selected by the Department of Psychology to fulfill supervisory and teaching functions.
 A variety of services is offered by the clinic.
 These include individual psychotherapy, psychological assessment, and group psychotherapy, as well as educational workshops and other events.
-Some faculty also provide services.
-Although the clinic is not a for-profit venture, nominal fees are charged for some services; psychological counseling services are provided at no charge to students.
+Some clinical faculty may also provide services.
+Although the clinic is not a for-profit venture, nominal fees are charged for some services; psychological therapy services are provided at no charge to students.

 Public Service Internship